Gtaray/archipelago-monstersanctuary/README.md

   	- 1: Yes
 - `goal`:
 	- Victory condition for the game
-	- 0: Defeat Mard Lord
+	- 0: Defeat Mad Lord
 	- 1: Defeat all champions

 ### Note on Drop Chance Settings